 Conclusions

 Asymmetric transistor aging can cause critical timing violations and overall system failure for modern ICs.
 It introduces serious reliability concerns for ICs that are highly emphasized in advanced VLSI process nodes and new computation-intensive applications.
-In this paper we enhanced our prior studies and introduced a new automated ECO flow which can overcome any asymmetric aging reliability issue that could not be handled by the prior tool.
-In addition, we extended the experimental analysis and examined new data-path structures such as FP multiplier, adder, divider, subtractor and round logic.
-Our experimental analysis indicate that the enhanced tool can fully eliminate asymmetric aging reliability concerns
+In this paper, we enhanced our prior studies and introduced a new automated ECO flow that can overcome any asymmetric aging reliability issue that could not be handled by the prior tool.
+In addition, we extended the experimental analysis and examined new data-path structures such as FP multiplier, adder, divider, subtractor, and round logic.
+Our experimental analysis indicates that the enhanced tool can fully eliminate asymmetric aging reliability concerns

-Further exploration of new EDA tools for asymmetric aging avoidance is highly essential since the impact of this phenomenon is emphasized in advanced process nodes.
+Further exploration of new EDA tools for asymmetric aging avoidance is essential since the impact of this phenomenon is emphasized in advanced process nodes.
 A possible future direction is to further extend the proposed tool and design flow to control path modules, memory systems, and domain-specific accelerators.

 References